You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 Advanced Practitioner

-I am passionately committed to the principle of Making Every Contact Count — ensuring that every conversation and meeting is an opportunity to support, empower, and positively impact the lives of those I work with.
-My approach combines evidence-based practice with genuine empathy and compassion, aiming to provide clarity, reassurance, and a pathway forward for individuals and their families.
+I am passionately committed to the principle of Making Every Contact Count — ensuring that every interaction is an opportunity to support, empower, and positively impact the lives of those I work with.
+My practice combines clinical expertise with human connection, aiming to provide clarity, reassurance, and a clear pathway forward for individuals and families.

-Whether working with children, adolescents, or adults, I take pride in delivering a service that is professional yet warm, clinical yet human, always tailoring my approach to meet the specific needs of each person.
-My ultimate goal is to help individuals feel understood, validated, and equipped with the knowledge and tools they need to thrive.
+Whether working with children, adolescents, or adults, I take pride in offering a service that is professional yet warm, clinical yet human, always tailored to the individual’s needs.
+My ultimate goal is to help people feel heard, validated, and equipped with the understanding and tools they need to thrive.

 If you require urgent assistance regarding your ADHD treatment outside of our opening hours, please follow the guidance below: